LucHermitte/Bash-scripts/README.md

 #####Usage
 To get help on the way to use cyg-wrapper, try `cyg-wrapper.sh --help | less`.

-In my `~/.profile`, I usually have the folowing to run native win32 gvim from
+In my `~/.profile`, I usually have the following to run native win32 gvim from
 cygwin:

 ```bash